BigyanduttPanda/EXCEL-PROJECTS/README.md

 ## About
 This repository is a collection of Excel projects I have worked on to showcase my skills and expertise in data analysis, financial modeling, and spreadsheet automation.
 Excel is a widely used and indispensable tool in the world of business, finance, and data-driven decision-making.

+Projects Included:-
+Coffee Shop Sales: Analyzed the data from H1 2023 with Pivot Tables to visualize patterns and trends, and provided the business with insights and recommendations.

 The projects in this repository demonstrate my ability to:

 - Efficiently gather, organize, and clean data from various sources